darktable-org/dtorg/content/about/faq.md

 Please see the [camera support page](/resources/camera-support/).

 ### <a name="faq-file-support"></a>My camera is supported, but darktable can't open the photos<a href="#faq-file-support" class="anchor" title="Link to this FAQ entry">¶</a>
-Some file formats are not supported.
+Some file formats are not supported, as are some compression options for otherwise-supported formats.
 The camera support page has a full list.

 ### <a name="faq-initial-look"></a>Why doesn’t the raw image look like the JPEG?<a href="#faq-initial-look" class="anchor" title="Link to this FAQ entry">¶</a>
 This is explained [in the manual](https://docs.darktable.org/usermanual/development/en/overview/workflow/process/#why-doesnt-the-raw-image-look-like-the-jpeg).